devjackluo/kafka-php-go-data-distribution/README.md

 (Response has sample JSON given plus a personal Get-Request to one of my APIs) (if you don't see any message try restarting GoListener.exe in cmd or waiting just a little bit longer)
 ![alt text](https://i.imgur.com/cGRAIwy.png)

+11. Sometimes if it happens to fail startup, you'll want to delete all the logs in the 'kafka_2.12-1.1.1' folder and also 'C:\tmp' folder and 'C:\log'.